webis-de/small-text/README.md

 which can be easily mixed and matched to build active learning experiments or applications.

 ## What is Active Learning?
-[Active Learning](https://small-text.readthedocs.io/en/latest/active_learning.html) allows you to efficiently label training data for supervised learning in a scenario where you have little to no labeled data.
+[Active Learning](https://small-text.readthedocs.io/en/latest/active_learning.html) allows you to efficiently label training data for supervised learning when you have little to no labeled data.

 <p align="center">